supercollider/supercollider.github.io/examples/supercollider-with-acoustic-instruments-examples.md

 * If in doubt, just look at existing entries and you will see how to do it.

-**Step 4:** Click "Preview" at the top of the editing window to see how your proposed changes will look like.
+Clicking "Preview" at the top of the editing window will let you see how your proposed changes will look like.
 If anything doesn't look right, click on "Code" again and fix the errors.

-**Step 5:** When you are ready, scroll down to the bottom of the page and propose the file change (green button).
-You may add an optional description if you like.
+When you are ready, scroll down to the bottom of the page and click the green button.

 *If you are having trouble with editing the page, you can alternatively send the info to bruviaro at scu dot edu and I'll add it to the page when I have time.*